DoDAO-io/dodao-solidity-course/generated/summaries/units_variables.md

 - `keccak256(bytes memory) returns (bytes32)`
   - This function will compute and return the Keccak-256 hash of the input.
+  - Keccak-256 is part of Solidity (SHA-3 Family).
+  - This function computes the hash of an input to a fixed-length output, yielding a singular 32-byte hash from any number of inputs.
+  - This cryptographic hash function can only be used in one direction and cannot be reversed.

 - `sha256(bytes memory) returns (bytes32)`
   - This function will compute and return the SHA-256 hash of the input.
+  - The SHA-256 is weaker than Keccak-256.

  **Members of bytes and string**
 - `bytes.concat(...) returns (bytes memory)`: